 During this time, the government would give food handouts or “ration coupons” to the unemployed.
 A typical handout consisted of things like beans, potatoes, powdered milk, and sometimes even a five-pound bag of sugar or flour.
 Depending on your family size and what you knew how to cook, this might not stretch as far as you’d think…

-However, if you have seeds, soil, a little patience, some forethought, and a lot of determination, you can grow enough food for yourself and your family.
+However, if you have seeds, soil, a little patience, some forethought, and a lot of determination, you can grow enough food and medicinal herbs for yourself and your family.

 Leather gloves, gardening gloves, latex gloves, rubber gloves, kitchen gloves, cold weather gloves.